The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 The Appeal of Hojicha is its "Aroma"

-While matcha and sencha are teas enjoyed for their umami and sweetness, hojicha is a tea enjoyed for its aroma.
+While matcha and sencha are enjoyed for their umami and sweetness, hojicha is a tea enjoyed for its aroma.

 -